meesont/Java/README.md

     * Basic utility functions and classes

-All of the packages relate back and interlink with the main class (excluding the Client/Server model)
+All of the packages relate back and interlink with the main class (excluding the Client/Server model classes)